Poor Executive Functioning Will Hold You Back

 To support your child’s working memory, encourage the use of tools like lists, reminders, or calendars.
 Additionally, teach them visual imagery and storytelling techniques to enhance information retention.
 For improved self-regulation and decision-making, introduce relaxation techniques like deep breathing or progressive muscle relaxation to address impulsivity.
 Clear expectations, consistent routines, and positive reinforcement can also aid in developing inhibitory control.

-As tech execs, let’s acknowledge the potential need for additional support beyond standard corporate training.
-By recognizing and assisting individuals with ADHD, we create an inclusive work environment that empowers every team member to thrive and contribute their unique strengths.
+In conclusion, as tech execs, let’s acknowledge the potential need for additional support beyond standard corporate training.
+By recognizing and assisting individuals with ADHD, we help their poor executive functioning skills and create an inclusive work environment that empowers every team member to thrive and contribute their unique strengths.

 Leave a Reply